Skip to content

 async def test_create_requires_permission(client, db_session):

-# Sign in via HTTP to get the session cookie
+# Sign in via the local-auth API to get the session cookie.

 r = await client.post(